przemek83/wble/README.md

 Can be used for tasks with unknown end time.
 The progress bar displays moving arcs until it is stopped or destroyed.
 #### Counter progress bar
 ![Alt text](CounterProgressBar.png?raw=true "String filter not checkable")
-Can be used for tasks with known end time.
-The progress bar displays arc, which is moving from 0 towards 100 percent.
-In the middle, current percent is displayed.
+Can be used for tasks with a known end time.
+The progress bar displays an arc, which is moving from 0 toward 100 percent.
+In the middle, the current percent is displayed.

 ## Testing
-For testing purposes, the QtTest framework is used.
+For testing purposes, the Qt Test framework is used.
 Build the project first.
 Make sure that the `wble-tests` target is built.
 Modern IDEs supporting CMake also support running tests with monitoring of failures.
 But in case you would like to run it manually, go to the `build/tests` directory, where the⁣ binary `wble-tests` should be available.
 Launching it should produce the following output on Linux:
 Example run:
 ```
 $ ./wble-tests